imranhasan22/handbook_imran/web/react.md

 - It can return any type of data(array, object, function etc).

 # Controlled Component
-A controlled component is a component that renders a form element(like an  input, textare) whose value is controlled by React state.
+A controlled component is a component that renders a form element(like an  input, textarea) whose value is controlled by React state.
 It gives you more control over the form elements, allowing to manage user inputs, validation and other behaviors in a predictable way.

 - input are handled via callbacks(like `onChange`) that update the state
 - can validate/manipulate input before updating the state